-For the purposes of this report, the geographical coordinates of Milwaukee are 43.039 deg latitude, -87.906 deg longitude, and 614 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Milwaukee are 43.039 deg latitude, -87.906 deg longitude, and 614 ft elevation.

-The topography within 2 miles of Milwaukee contains only modest variations in elevation, with a maximum elevation change of 151 feet, and an average elevation above sea level of 613 feet.
+The topography within 2 miles of Milwaukee contains only modest variations in elevation, with a maximum elevation change of 151 feet and an average elevation above sea level of 613 feet.
 Within 10 miles also contains only modest variations in elevation (351 feet).
-Within 50 miles contains significant variations in elevation (725 feet).
+Within 50 miles contains only modest variations in elevation (725 feet).

 The area within 2 miles of Milwaukee is covered by artificial surfaces (74%) and water (26%), within 10 miles by artificial surfaces (57%) and water (41%), and within 50 miles by water (46%) and cropland (36%).